Event Tracking

 2. Button element: In this sample, we have the "Subscribe" button.

-Tapping the Live-Tracking Mode Settings Icon, will open the settings view that looks like this image below:
+Tapping the Live-Tracking Mode Settings Icon, will open the settings view.

 Every row of this Settings Menu shows your defined settings and some of the auto tracked elements related information: